 Are you a lawyer or community partner?
 ATJI can help you identify ways in which law students and alumni can further your ability to meet the needs of underserved individuals and communities.
 We also have a range of ways you can help support the work of our law students and alumni!
 For more info visit our Engage with Law Students & Alumni page.

 We encourage students to explore ATJI’s full website and our Pro Bono Portal for resources relating to finding and succeeding in pro bono opportunities, exploring public interest careers, and engaging in social justice issues.
-Here is a sampling of some of our favorite external resources:
+Check out these other resources:

 - PSJD.org: Find public interest organizations, internships, jobs and fellowships throughout the U.S.

 - Equal Justice Works: Mobilizing public interest-minded law students and lawyers through fellowships, career development, and other support.

 - Heather Jarvis, Loan Expert: Information regarding how to most effectively and easily pay off your loans.